According to statistics, side sleeping is the most common sleeping position. It’s also the healthiest one, according to experts.

 Like all hybrids, the Dreamcloud sleeps neutral, so if you’re a hot sleeper, this bed could be a solution.

-Overall, I loved this mattress.
-It’s comfortable, supportive and indeed offers you luxurious materials at a reasonable price.
+Overall, this mattress is comfortable, supportive and indeed offers you luxurious materials at a reasonable price.

 - Those who sleep hot.
 Aside from the coil block, the Dreamcloud features breathable and gel-infused foams, so it sleeps pretty cool overall.